Our School In Brief

-In becoming a Free School Holy Trinity has the following features:
+Holy Trinity is unique because it has the following features:

-- An all-age school, from age 4 to age 18, on the same site.
+- An all-age co-educational school, on the same site.
 Children who enter at age 4 will be able to continue, if they and their parents wish, until their school education ends at age 18.

-- Separate primary, secondary and sixth form sections.
+- Separate but cohesive primary, secondary and sixth form sections.

 - Building on the school’s current success in national tests and public examinations, a strong emphasis on high expectations for all pupils and on academic rigour.
-All pupils will study at least one foreign language from age 4 onwards, have classes in philosophy, and follow a course leading to the academically demanding English Baccalaureate at age 16.
+All pupils will study at least one foreign language from age 4 onwards and follow a course leading to the academically demanding English Baccalaureate at age 16.

 - A strong emphasis on pastoral care and on every pupil being known and individually looked after and cared for.